tryVital/pair-programming-exercise/README.md

 ## Installation guide

-Before installation, you must have Python (>=3.7) and poetry already installed in your system.
+Before installation, you must have Python 3.10-3.12 and Poetry already installed in your system.

 ```bash
 poetry shell